-While your AC system is built to withstand all sorts of conditions, including precipitation and storm damage, occasionally you need to call your air conditioning repair technician to inspect likely damage.
-If your air conditioning unit sits in standing water, due to flooding or other unexpected issues, it can cause serious damage to the moving parts and electrical components.
-The water usually has to reach about a foot in depth to affect your AC system, but if there has been any flooding period, call Service Experts Heating & Air Conditioning for an air conditioner inspection right away.
+While your AC system is built to withstand all sorts of conditions, including precipitation and storm damage, occasionally you need to call your AC repair technician to inspect likely damage.
+If your air conditioning unit sits in standing water, due to flooding or other unexpected issues, it can cause serious damage to the moving parts and electrical pieces.
+The water usually has to reach about a foot in depth to affect your AC system, but if there has been any flooding period, call Service Experts Heating & Air Conditioning for an air conditioner inspection immediately.

-If severe storms or flooding caused your air conditioning unit to sit in standing water, there are a handful of things we recommend doing to avoid further damage or a dangerous environment:
+If intense rainfall or flooding caused your air conditioning unit to sit in standing water, there are a handful of things we recommend doing to avoid further damage or dangerous situations:

-- Turn off all the electrical switches to your AC system.
-If you are not comfortable with this, you can call your AC maintenance technician to help assist you with the process.
+- Disable all the electrical switches to your AC system.
+If you are not comfortable doing this, you can call your AC maintenance expert to help assist you with the process.

 - Allow your AC system to dry out.
-Remove any standing water if possible and carefully clear any debris from around the area.
+Remove any standing water if possible and cautiously clear any debris from the surrounding area.

-- Leave your AC system off until a professional air conditioner inspection has been done.
+- Do not turn on your air conditioning system until a professional AC inspection has been done.
 Call Service Experts Heating & Air Conditioning and ensure your equipment will operate safely and effectively with a full air conditioner safety inspection.

 REMEMBER: Do not cover your outdoor heating and air conditioning systems with a tarp.
-This may actually cause more issues, including not allowing the unit to air out entirely and remove moisture, possibly causing rust or other damage.
+This can actually cause more problems, including not allowing the unit to air out entirely and remove moisture, possibly causing rust or other damage.

-In addition to rain, spring tends to bring hail storms, also.
-Every year thousands of commercial and residential air conditioning systems are in need of repair because of hail.
-While you can normally see obvious damage from the outside, you may not realize that the damage inside the air conditioning unit may be causing restricted air flow, decreasing the performance of the system.
-Sometimes you can fix the AC unit more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioners damaged by hail had to be fully replaced.
+In addition to rain, spring also brings hail storms, also.
+Every year thousands of commercial and residential AC units are damaged by hail.
+While you can normally see obvious damage from the outside, you may not be able to see that the damage inside the air conditioning unit may be causing restricted air flow, hindering the performance of the system.
+Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around one out of ten of air conditioners damaged by hail had to be fully replaced.

-Intense winds tend to accompany storms and while your AC system probably won’t get wind damage, other objects picked up by the wind, like bushes, trash cans, or sandboxes, can be thrown, damaging your air conditioner.
+Intense winds tend to accompany storms and while your AC system probably won’t get wind damage, other items picked up by the wind, like bushes, grills, or children’s outdoor toys, can be thrown, damaging your system.